willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 |X-MS-Transaction-ID |String|Transaction ID|
 |X-MS-Expires|String (DateTime)|Transaction expiration DateTime|

-The `X-MS-WFMPassthrough: workforceIntegratonId` won't be included in WfiRequestHeader.
+`X-MS-WFMPassthrough: workforceIntegratonId` won't be included in WfiRequestHeader.
 It should be extracted from the HttpRequest.

 ### Response